ovh/docs/pages/platform/kubernetes-k8s/installing-artifactory/guide.en-gb.md

 ### Configure the master key and the join key

-At this stage, it's highly recommended that you configure your master key and join key, more information on these keys in the official [documentation](https://www.jfrog.com/confluence/display/JFROG/Managing+Keys).
+At this point, it is strongly recommended to configure your master key and your join key, more information on these keys in the official [documentation](https://www.jfrog.com/confluence/display/JFROG/Managing+Keys).

 In a terminal, configure the master key as follows: